dustinspecker/generator-ng-poly/README.md

     - [Controller As](#controller-as-syntax)
     - [Pass Function](#pass-function)
     - [Named Functions](#named-functions)

+† e2e tests are not supported in TypeScript.
+JavaScript will instead be used for e2e tests.

 ### Gulp Tasks
 `gulp` will start a localhost and open in the default browser